Reviews You Can Rely On

 Consider the winter climate where you typically ski and your average level of exertion on the ski hill.
 Intermediate to advanced skiers in warmer, maritime climates might not want to opt for the warmest model, as the outside temps and generation of body heat are already warm enough.

 Another of our favorite top-performing products is the Patagonia Powder Town.
-With 80 grams of proprietary Thermogreen recycled polyester insulation in the body and 40 grams in the sleeves, this jacket has plenty of insulation for most cold days skiing.
+With 80 grams of Thermogreen recycled and eco-friendly polyester insulation in the body and 40 grams in the sleeves, this jacket has plenty of insulation for most cold days skiing.
 We were initially a little skeptical of this insulation due to the overall extremely light weight of the jacket, but we found that this lofty insulation kept us warm enough.

 Weather Resistance